Lwg78/Silver-Retriever/README.md

 ![Python](https://img.shields.io/badge/Python-3.9%2B-blue) ![Streamlit](https://img.shields.io/badge/UI-Streamlit-red) ![Scikit-Learn](https://img.shields.io/badge/Engine-Scikit_Learn-orange) ![Status](https://img.shields.io/badge/Status-Operational-success)

 ## 📖 Introduction

-Silver Retriever is a "Study Buddy" search engine designed to run entirely offline on legacy hardware (e.g., MacBook Air 2017).
-Unlike modern RAG systems that require heavy GPUs for Neural Embeddings (BERT/LLMs), Silver Retriever uses a hybrid approach:
+Silver Retriever is a specialized, offline-first RAG system. **Inspired by AI Singapore's (AISG) robust "Golden Retriever,"** this project represents my initiative to "walk the walk" in AI Engineering.

+My goal was to reverse-engineer the core concepts of retrieval systems (like the Golden Retriever) but adapt them for **extreme resource constraints**.
+While modern systems rely on heavy GPUs for Neural Embeddings (BERT/LLMs), Silver Retriever proves that effective search pipelines can be built on legacy hardware (e.g., a old MacBook) by using a smart hybrid approach:

-1.  **Statistical Search (TF-IDF)** for speed and efficiency.
+1.  **Statistical Search (TF-IDF):** Delivers instant, CPU-friendly retrieval speed.
-2.  **Rule-Based Plugins (The Brain)** for domain-specific intelligence (finding deadlines, definitions, etc.).
+2.  **Rule-Based Plugins (The Brain):** Simulates "reasoning" by using domain-specific logic to extract deadlines, definitions, and tasks.

 ## 🚀 Key Features
 * **100% Offline:** No API keys, no internet required.
 Privacy-first.